hammad-r-javed/breakdown/README.md

 ### Build Project

-Current build process is v simple.
+Current build process is very simple.
 Run `./build.sh` in proj root dir and you are done!

 The web app can then simply be run with `./run.sh`.
 Current default address for app is at `127.0.0.1:8000`.
 This is temporary.